Gaither Junior Fellows Program

 Award summary and conditions: Each year 12-14 graduating seniors are selected to serve as research assistants to senior associates-academics, former government officials, lawyers, and journalists from around the world-to work on a variety of international affairs issues at the Carnegie Endowment in Washington, DC.

-Application process: Applicants must apply through Whitman's Nominating Official, and no more than two nominations may be forwarded.
+Application process: Applicants must apply through Whitman's nominating official, and up to two nominations may be forwarded; a third nominee may be forwarded if one of the three is from an underrepresented group or community.
 Nominating officials may submit the applications electronically or by mail.

 Application materials: Applications may be obtained in the Fellowships and Grants Office.